 Our recent family trip to Playa del Carmen was our first time staying outside of an all-inclusive resort in Mexico.
-We were excited about a more authentic Mexico trip, but we worried about the quality of the public beaches in Playa del Carmen beaches.
+We were excited about a more authentic Mexico trip, but we worried about the quality of the public beaches in Playa del Carmen.
 I’m happy to report that this concern was unfounded and we enjoyed our time at many of the best public beaches in Playa del Carmen.

 This post contains compensated links.